Buzzin' (Mann song)

-"Buzzin'" is a song by American hip hop artist Mann.
+"Buzzin'" is a song by the American hip-hop artist Mann.
 Written by Mann, the Jackie Boyz and J.R.
 Rotem and produced by the latter, the song was released as a single on October 25, 2010, as the second single from Mann's debut album Mann's World.
-"Buzzin'" is an R&B hip hop song and is built on samples of Nu Shooz' 1986 recording "I Can't Wait", written by John Smith.
+"Buzzin'" is built on samples of Nu Shooz' 1986 recording "I Can't Wait", written by John Smith.
 The official remix of the song, featuring rapper 50 Cent, was released as a single on December 21, 2010.

 Music video

 The music video (directed by Jessy Terrero) was released to YouTube on December 23, 2010. with cameo appearances from Nipsey Hussle.
 The music video on YouTube has received over 35 million views as of April 2024.

 Chart performance

-The song marked Mann's first appearance on the Billboard Hot 100 when it debuted at number 95 on the week ending 29 January 2011, and peaked at #61.
-The song debuted at #112 on the UK Singles Chart on the week ending March 12, 2011, and peaked at #6.
+The song marked Mann's first appearance on the Billboard Hot 100 when it debuted at number 95 on the week ending 29 January 2011, and peaked at number 61.
+The song debuted at number 112 on the UK Singles Chart on the week ending March 12, 2011, and peaked at number 6.